pvdabeel/prolog/Documentation/FEATURES.md

 inheritance, and access control -- used internally and available as a general-purpose programming paradigm.

-**Six-stage pipeline.**
+**Five-stage pipeline.**
-Reader → Prover → Planner → Scheduler → Printer → Builder.
+Reader → Prover → Orderer → Printer → Builder.
 Each stage is
 independently testable and replaceable.